microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-05.md

 ## Pre-requisites

-* Cognitive Search Index implementation from Challenge 4
+- Cognitive Search Index implementation from Challenge 4
-* Install required libraries in the `requirements.txt` file via `pip install -r requirements.txt`
+- Install required libraries in the `requirements.txt` file via `pip install -r requirements.txt` if you have not already.

 ## Introduction